 The training covers topics that will help you prepare to support a child or young person who has experienced trauma and ways to promote positive behaviours.
 Your foster care agency will provide support as you navigate the ups and downs of fostering.

 This may include 24/7 support, support groups with other carers and ongoing training in how to manage and positively influence the behaviour of children and young people who may have suffered significant trauma in their lives.

 Do you need to study or have a degree to become a carer?

 There are no education requirements to become a foster carer.
 Foster carers are everyday people from all walks of life who are able to care for children in a safe, stable and supportive environment.
-As part of their approval process, all foster carers will complete pre-service training provided by their foster and kinship care support agency.

 Is financial support provided?